Rayza-Slyce/facebook-phishing-investigation/README.md

   - Report submitted for `bildnachricht.com`

 - **Key-Systems (Registrar)**
   - Report submitted for `brucialseffset.com`
+  - Result: - Confirmed they are the registrar only (no control over hosting/content)
+  - Complaint forwarded to reseller (Commerce Media Tech sp. z o.o.)

 ### Outcome